erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

    (depending on the type of entity they would like to watch) and publishing it in their [manifest file][discovery-api].

- * Once this is done, the CNR URL should be triggered whenever a related entity is updated.
+ * Once this is done, the CNR URL should be triggered (by other EWP partners) whenever a related entity is updated.
 This allows the partners to keep fresh copies of data.

- * Of course, in order for this to work, the server responsible for the entity must be able to send such notifications.
+ * Of course, in order for this to work, the server responsible for the entity must be able to send such notifications (this ability is also published in the [manifest files][discovery-api]).
 It also should gracefully handle temporary I/O errors caused by, for example, a malfunction on the receiver's servers.